 - The Ace: Mizore.
 She is the only one of the girls who gets asked by the woodwind instructor if she is interested in studying music, much to Nozomi's dismay.

-- Anguished Declaration of Love: The high-point of the movie is when Mizore demands a "Love You Hug" from Nozomi in the aquarium room, after which she gives a speech that boils down to an awkward love confession.
+- Anguished Declaration of Love: The high-point of the movie is when Mizore demands a "Love You Hug" from Nozomi, after which she gives a speech that boils down to an awkward love confession.

 - Arc Words: